melindadiaz/Pursuit-Core-iOS-Local-Notification-Lab/README.md

 - Include the option to have an image appear in the local notification, and select that image in the Set Timer View Controller
 - Include specialized in-app handling of the timer going off
+- Add a detail view in the Manage Timers View Controller that shows how much time is remaining in the timer.
+This view should live update.